complex-confusion/dusty-burner/README.md

 ## License

-This implementation is provided as-is for integration with the Dust Events API.
+This implementation is provided as-is for integration with the Dust API.
 Follow WordPress coding standards and GPL licensing if distributing.

 ## Support

-For issues with the [Dust Events API](https://dust.events/docs/Integrations/api) itself, contact the Dust Events team.
+For issues with the [Dust API](https://dust.events/docs/Integrations/api) itself, contact the Dust team.
 For WordPress implementation questions, refer to WordPress documentation and community resources.

 ## Data Sorting